Mahmoud7Osman/Flexey/README.md

-This Simple Program Written In C++ Will Teach You How Linked Lists Works.
+This Simple Program Will Teach You How Linked Lists Works, Using C Or C++.